bnhf/apcupsd/README.md

       - APCUPSD_NAMES=${APCUPSD_NAMES} # Match the order of this list one-to-one to APCUPSD_HOSTS list, including this system (space separated)
 ```

-Option for setting your local timezone in lieu of UTC:
+Environment variable for setting your local timezone in lieu of UTC:
 ```yml
       - TZ=${TZ}
 ```

-Option to update apcupsd scripts and .conf even if a persistent host data directory is being bound to the container:
+Environment variable to update apcupsd scripts and .conf even if a persistent host data directory is being bound to the container:

 ```yml
       - UPDATE_SCRIPTS=${UPDATE_SCRIPTS} # Set to true if you'd like all the apcupsd scripts and .conf file to be overwritten with the latest versions
 ```

-Options to recieve notifications via Gmail SMTP Email or SMS related to power failure events or urgent UPS maintenance:
+Environment variables to recieve notifications via Gmail SMTP Email or SMS related to power failure events or urgent UPS maintenance:

 ```yml
       - SMTP_GMAIL=${SMTP_GMAIL} # Gmail account (with 2FA enabled) to use for SMTP